Brangelina’s or Ballboyslim’s kids?

 Link copied to clipboard

 Two celebrity couples.
-Two high profile divorces.
+Two high-profile divorces.
 Two lots of kids.
 That’s just about where the similarities end.
 As far as divorces go you couldn’t get two more different approaches to untying the knot with the Ballboyslims showing their US counterparts just how to do it amicably, putting the kids first.

 In our experience, separating parents worry most about the impact of the divorce on their children.
-It’s not surprising with so many damning headlines screaming the lasting damage divorce can do.
+It’s not surprising with so many damning headlines screaming about the lasting damage divorce can do.
 But as Brangelina have yet to catch on to, there are ways to limit the impact of your divorce on the kids.
 Here are our top tips:

 Commit to being amicable

-What the Zoe Ball and Norman Cook have done really well (just as Gwyneth Paltrow and Chris Martin did) is state their intention to be amicable.
+What Zoe Ball and Norman Cook have done really well (just as Gwyneth Paltrow and Chris Martin did) is state their intention to be amicable.
 This is one of the most important things you can do.
 Setting a target makes things more likely to happen and keeps you focused on the future rather than dwelling on the past.
 Bringing baggage from the demise of the adult relationship into arrangements for the kids is toxic.
-Instead imagine what the kids need from both of you in the future.
+Instead, imagine what the kids need from both of you in the future.
 Then use the change in family circumstances to create different roles within the family and be very positive.
-Change doesn’t have to be bad – it can present new opportunities… but it requires you let go of the past.
+Change doesn’t have to be bad – it can present new opportunities… but it requires you to let go of the past.

 Ballboyslims 1-0 Brangelina